tinyield/jayield/README.md

 </tr>
 </table>

-This method can be chained in a query like this:
+These methods can be chained in queries, such as:

 <table class="table">
     <tr class="row">